jacobmoncur/gogogo/Readme.md

 Currently, there is one bundled plugin, chefHosts, which integrates with opscode's knife to retrieve a list of servers to deploy to.
-An example of using a plugin is show below.
+An example of using a plugin is shown below.

 ``` JavaScript
 plugins: {